Securing Your Documents: A Comprehensive Guide to PDF Digital Signature Validation

 • Valid signatures provide assurance that the document is authentic and unaltered.
 This "green light" confirms that the signature meets all security criteria.

 • Invalid signatures raise a red flag, suggesting potential tampering or problems with the certificate.
-As noted by Digital Signature is Invalid: Document has been altered or corrupted since it was signed, an invalid signature can mean the document has been altered.
+As noted by Digital Signature is Invalid: Document has been altered or corrupted since it was signed, an invalid signature often indicates that the document has been altered or corrupted since it was signed.

 • Unknown signatures fall into a gray area, requiring further investigation and manual validation to determine their status.